Zeppelin (film): Plot

-Geoffrey pretends to be a deserter and travels to Germany, even getting shot in the arm by fellow British agents to sell the Germans the ruse.
+Geoffrey pretends to be a deserter and travels to Germany, even getting shot in the arm by a British sailor to sell the Germans the ruse.
 At Friedrichshafen, he meets his long-time friend Professor Altschul (Marius Goring), who lives with his beautiful and much younger wife, Erika (Elke Sommer), both of whom are scientists working on the new airship.
 Erika suspects that Geoffrey may be up to something, but keeps her suspicions to herself.

 Geoffrey quickly learns that German Intelligence recruited him to travel to Germany for a specific military purpose.
 Following a meeting with Intelligence Colonel Hirsch (Anton Diffring), he is assigned to the LZ36 on its maiden test flight.
 As soon as it is declared airworthy, to maintain absolute secrecy without first returning to base, the airship is to take part in a military operation to steal or destroy British historical documents, including the copy of Magna Carta, from the National Archives at Balcoven Castle in Scotland.
 Geoffrey is to play a key role in the mission, using his knowledge of the Scottish countryside to guide the airship very close to the castle at night while the craft is gliding with its engines off.
 After leaving Germany, the zeppelin lands on a fjord in Norway to refuel and take on board a specially trained unit of soldiers armed with mustard gas.

 Geoffrey misdirects the craft's wireless operator just long enough to send a message about the LZ36's location to British intelligence.
 The wireless operator returns and, upon hearing the reply and realizing what Geoffrey had done, engages him in a fight.
 Geoffrey manages to knock him out, and then throws him out an open window, telling the captain the wireless operator had fallen while scraping ice off the airship, as many craft personnel had been ordered to do.
 The explanation is believed, but Geoffrey does not have a chance to send any more information because Erika comes on the scene and removes an important radio component.
 The airship proceeds to Balcoven Castle.